IEntin/ClientServer/README.md

 To start:\
 on server side './server' in the project root\
-on client side './client' in the testClient or any other directory.
+on client side './client' in the client_bin or any other directory.

 No special requirements for the hardware.\
 Using laptop with 4 cores and 4GB RAM to run the server and up to 5 clients.\